infor-design/soho10x/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This library was formerly hosted at http://usmawsubv.infor.com/svn/html5controls/trunk and is added in case needed in the future.
 Do not use the library anymore for any projects.
 Instead see https://github.com/infor-design/enterprise for the latest version.
+The version when moved over was at 3.6